javarb/notes/sessions/2018/september/Session_13.md

 #### Spring Initializr

 Spring initializr is an assintant for set up a project template that can have different Spring dependencies built-in in a downloable pakage that can be openened in any editor.
-Dependencies includes MVF framework, Cloud Providers integration, Database capabilities, etc.
+Dependencies includes MVC framework, Cloud Providers integration, Database capabilities, etc.

 In this sense, a new API Spring project was created and uploaded to GitHub